insight-platform/Savant/README.md

 ### 🎯 Dynamic Parameters Ingestion

-Sophisticated ML pipelines can use external knowledge, which helps optimize the results based on additional knowledge from the environment.

-The framework enables dynamic configuration of the pipeline operational parameters with:
+Advanced ML pipelines may require information from the external environment for their work.
+The framework enables dynamic configuration of the pipeline with:

-- ingested frame parameters passed in per-frame metadata;
+- ingested frame attributes passed in per-frame metadata;
-- Etcd's parameters watched and instantly applied;
+- Etcd's attributes watched and instantly applied;
-- 3rd-party parameters, which are received through user-defined functions.
+- 3rd-party attributes, which are received through user-defined functions.

 ### 🖼 OpenCV CUDA Support

-Savant supports custom OpenCV CUDA bindings which allow accessing DeepStream's in-GPU frames with a broad range of OpenCV CUDA utilities: the feature helps implement highly efficient video transformations, including but not limited to blurring, cropping, clipping, applying banners and graphical elements over the frame, and others.
+Savant supports custom OpenCV CUDA bindings enabling operations on DeepStream's in-GPU frames with a broad range of OpenCV CUDA functions: the feature helps in implementing highly efficient video transformations, including but not limited to blurring, cropping, clipping, applying banners and graphical elements over the frame, and others.
 The feature is available from Python.

 ### ↻ Rotated Detection Models Support

-In our practice, when we develop commercial inference software, we often meet the cases where the bounding boxes rotated relative to a video frame (oriented bounding boxes).
-For example, it is often the case when the camera observes the viewport from the ceiling when the objects reside on the floor.
+We frequently deal with the models resulting in bounding boxes rotated relative to a video frame (oriented bounding boxes).
+For example, it is often the case with bird-eye cameras observing the underlying area from a high point.

-Such cases require placing the objects within boxes in a way to overlap minimally.
-To achieve that, we use special models that introduce bounding boxes that are not orthogonal to frame axes.
-Take a look at [RAPiD](https://vip.bu.edu/projects/vsns/cossy/fisheye/rapid/) to get the clue.
+Such cases may require detecting the objects with minimal overlap.
+To achieve that, special models are used which generate bounding boxes that are not orthogonal to the frame axis.
+Take a look at [RAPiD](https://vip.bu.edu/projects/vsns/cossy/fisheye/rapid/) to find more.

 [![image](https://user-images.githubusercontent.com/15047882/167245173-aa0a18cd-06c9-4517-8817-253d120c0e07.png)](#)

 ### ⇶ Parallelization

-Savant provides a way to parallelize the pipeline execution.
-It helps to utilize the available resources to the maximum.
+Savant supports processing parallelization; it helps to utilize the available resources to the maximum.
 The parallelization is achieved by running the pipeline stages in separate threads.
-Despite the code contains Python-based "box moving" which is not parallel; the developer can utilize GIL-releasing mechanisms to achieve the desired parallelization with NumPy, Numba, or custom native code in C++ or Rust.
+Despite flow control-related Python code is not parallel; the developer can utilize GIL-releasing mechanisms to achieve the desired parallelization with NumPy, Numba, or custom native code in C++ or Rust.

 ## What's Next